cksystemsteaching/selfie/README.md

 }
 ```

 You can find the source code in a text file called `count.c` in the `examples` folder of the selfie system.
-The human-readable assembly code for the program is obtained as before using selfie's disassembler:
+The human-readable assembly code for the program is obtained as before using the selfie disassembler:

 ```bash
 ./selfie -c examples/count.c -S count.s
 ```

-where selfie stores the assembly code in a text file called `count.s` and responds with the following profile:
+where selfie stores the assembly code in a text file called `count.s` and responds with the following profile of the compiled source code and the generated instructions:

 ```
 ./selfie: this is the selfie system from selfie.cs.uni-salzburg.at with